Pembroke, Ontario: Attractions

 Local attractions include 30 historic murals in the downtown area depicting the history of the city, from steam engines to logging.
-Pembroke has more murals than almost any city in Canada.

-At the Upper Ottawa Valley Heritage Centre the history of Ottawa Valley settlers comes alive inside the fully furnished schoolhouse, pioneer log home and church, all built in the 1800s.
+At the Upper Ottawa Valley Heritage Centre (previously Champlain Trail Museum and Pioneer Village), the history of Ottawa Valley settlers comes alive inside the fully furnished schoolhouse, pioneer log home and church, all built in the 1800s.
 Other outdoor exhibits include a train station, sawmill, blacksmith shop, stonelifter, carriage shed, woodworking shop, bake oven, smokehouse and 1923 Bickle fire engine.
-The large museum features artifacts which range from fossils and Native Canadian arrowheads to furniture, clothing and manufactured products of Pembroke from various eras.
+The large museum features artifacts which range from fossils and indigenous arrowheads to furniture, clothing and manufactured products of Pembroke from various eras.
 There is also a replica of Samuel de Champlain's Astrolabe (he brought the original to the Valley in 1613), an original Cockburn pointer boat, Corliss steam engine, doctor's examination room, fancy parlour rooms, general store, hair salon and more.